Top 4 Boat Sump Pumps In 2023 & How To Install Them

 Install the pump on the strainer so that both 11/2″ lock tabs snap into position.

-To the discharge nozzle, connect an 11/8″ I.D. hose, and secure it with a stainless steel clamp.
+Connect an 11/8″ I.D. hose to the discharge nozzle, and secure it with a stainless steel clamp.
 A flexible hose is advised as it won’t kink when bending sharply.

 Once the position is determined, drill a hole with a diameter corresponding to the outside diameter of the through hull.